 **When submitting your abstract proposal, please be sure to:

-If your proposal is accepted and confirmed for an oral presentation (pre-conference session, concurrent session, or mini concurrent session), your presentation summary will appear in the conference materials.
+If your proposal is accepted and confirmed for a podium presentation (pre-conference session, concurrent session, or mini concurrent session), your presentation summary will appear in the conference materials.
 Only presenting authors listed in the submission site will be included.
 Authors not listed as “presenting author” will not be published in conference materials (this is related to nursing continuing professional development requirements).

 Notification emails sent to all submitters.

 Presentation Confirmation Response Deadline for all accepted abstract proposals (Pre-conference Sessions, Concurrent Sessions, Mini Concurrent Sessions, Poster Presentations).
 Confirmation response will include completing the online Presenter Agreement (link in notification email).

 Early Bird Registration Deadline – Presenters Registration Deadline